laravel-mix/laravel-mix/docs/mixjs.md

 ```

 Of course, you'll still want to install React and ReactDOM through NPM, per usual, but everything else should be taken care of.

+### Angular Support

+Similar to React, Laravel Mix also comes out of the box with `mix.angular()` to reference necessary Babel plugins for Angular.